Getting Your Financial Ducks In A Row Rotating Header Image

 Your Account(?) at Social Security

-forget-me-not social security by swanksalotOne of the biggest misunderstandings about the Social Security system is that each individual has a specific “account” which holds all the money you’ve had withheld from your paycheck over the years.
+forget-me-not social security by swanksalotOne of the biggest misconceptions about Social Security is that each individual has a specific “account” which holds all the money you’ve had withheld from your paycheck over the years.
 Nothing could be further from the truth… as we’ve mentioned before on this blog, the Social Security system is a pay-as-you-go system (largely) where withholding today is used to pay benefits for current recipients.

 No Pile of Money